RickCarlino/Cosmic-Conquest-1982/README.md

 I don't have a preferred GForth version yet. **I have no certainty that GForth will work and may change this decision later.
 Some discussion on Reddit seems to indicate it will either not work or require source modification.**

+# Research and Resources

+ * The game appears to have been [re-written to run on the Cosmac ELF](http://cosmacelf.com/publications/newsletters/ipso-facto/ipso-facto-42.pdf) rather than an Apple II (FIG-Forth).

 # Quirks

 Ongoing log of issues:

  * Variables `COMP-START` and `COMPUTER` have identical documentation comments.
 Did the technical editor miss this?
+ * The word `DELAY` is processor dependent - it will need to be updated to run on modern hardware (game will move too fast otherwise).
+ * Certain

+# Issues

+ * I am still unsure which Forth system this was suposed to run on.
+The magazine does not specifically say (?).
+ * VHTAB, character graphics, etc. will need to implemented on a modern system.
+[Some old PDFs shed light on how they worked](http://www.cosmacelf.com/publications/newsletters/ipso-facto/ipso-facto-37.pdf).